 - excessive nosebleeds

-EE can be used as the sole form of treatment or as a prelude to another surgery.
+EE can be used as the sole form of treatment, or it can be done before another surgery.
 Blocking off the blood flow to a damaged area can make surgery safer.

-This type of procedure is often performed in an emergency, in which case there is no time for preparation.
-If it is not performed as an emergency treatment, you should:
+EE is often performed in an emergency, in which case you have no time for preparation.
+If it’s not performed as an emergency treatment, you should:

-- inform your doctor of any prescription, over-the-counter, or herbal medications you are taking
+- inform your doctor of any prescription, over-the-counter, and herbal medications you’re taking, including aspirin or other blood-thinning products

-- let your doctor know if you drink alcohol on a regular basis
+- let your doctor know if you drink alcohol regularly

 - arrange for someone to drive you home after your procedure

-When the catheter reaches the location of the abnormality to be treated, material is injected to seal the blood vessel.
-A number of different agents may be used, including:
+When the catheter reaches the location of the abnormality to be treated, material is injected to seal your blood vessel.
+A number of different materials may be used, including:

-- biologically inert glues that do not interact with your tissues
+- glues that are biologically inert, which means they don’t interact with your tissues

-- tiny plastic particles that lodge tightly in the vessel
+- tiny plastic particles that lodge tightly in your blood vessel

 - metal coils